Mission: SMW supports community-centered investing in resilient and healthful food systems.

 Changing what it means to be an investor in the 21st century.
 Promoting principles of soil fertility, sense of place and cultural, ecological and economic diversity.

-There are now over 15 Slow Money regional chapters around the U.S. conducting local food systems assessments and deal identification, holding regional gatherings & entrepreneur showcases and making loans or forming funds to link those working to build their own sustainable food businesses with those who believe in the value of local food system resiliency and revitalization.
+There are now over 25 Slow Money regional chapters around the U.S. and 4 international chapters conducting local food systems assessments and deal identification, holding regional gatherings & entrepreneur showcases and making loans or forming funds to link those working to build their own sustainable food businesses with those who believe in the value of local food system resiliency and revitalization.

 Slow Money Wisconsin